CLIMADA-project/climada_python/doc/guide/install.rst

 * Make sure you are using the **latest version** of your OS.
 Install any outstanding **updates**.
 * Free up at least 10 GB of **free storage space** on your machine.
-  Anaconda and the CLIMADA dependencies will require around 5 GB of free space, and you will need at least that much additional space for storing the input and output data of CLIMADA.
+  Conda and the CLIMADA dependencies will require around 5 GB of free space, and you will need at least that much additional space for storing the input and output data of CLIMADA.
 * Ensure a **stable internet connection** for the installation procedure.
   All dependencies will be downloaded from the internet.
   Do **not** use a metered, mobile connection!
-* Install `Anaconda`_, following the `installation instructions <https://docs.anaconda.com/anaconda/install/>`_ for your OS.
+* Install the `Conda`_ environment management system.

-.. hint:: If you need help with the vocabulary used on this page, refer to the :ref:`Glossary <install-glossary>`.
+  We highly recommend you use `Miniforge`_, which includes the potent `Mamba`_ package manager.
+  Download the installer suitable for your system and follow the respective installation instructions.
+  We do **not** recommend using the ``conda`` command anymore, rather use ``mamba`` (see :ref:`conda-instead-of-mamba`).

+.. note:: When mentioning the terms "terminal" or "command line" in the following, we are referring to the "Terminal" apps on macOS or Linux and the "Miniforge Prompt" on Windows.

 .. _install-choice: